Thank you for your interest in helping us with translations.

 Our localization efforts are supported by the Localization Lab.

 Localization mailing list

-To communicate with other translators, please join the Tor localization mailing list, where we organize translations, report errors in source strings, make final copy decisions, and address issues that arise.
-Please introduce yourself and ask any questions you may have after following up this instructions.
+To communicate with other translators, please join the Tor localization mailing list, where we organize translations, take decisions, report errors in source strings, etc. Please introduce yourself and ask any questions you may have after following up these instructions.

-Most of our localization efforts are hosted in the Localization Lab Hub on Transifex, a third-party translation platform.
+Most of our localization efforts are hosted on weblate, a third-party translation platform.

-- Head over to the Transifex signup page.
+- Head over to the weblate signup page.

-- On the next page, select the languages you speak from the drop-down menu and continue.
+- On the next page, select the languages you will translate to from the menu, and save.

 Other projects we recomend are Guardian Project and Onionshare:

 - Make sure to also select notifications for your watched projects.